 Rule 8.
 Stay or injunction pending appeal.

-(c) Stays in criminal cases.
-Stays pending appeal in criminal cases in which the defendant has been sentenced are governed by Utah Code Ann.
-Section 77-20-10 and Rule 27, Utah.
-R. Crim.
-P. Stays in other criminal cases are governed by this rule.
+(3) Stays in criminal cases.
+Stays pending appeal in criminal cases in which the defendant has been sentenced are governed by Utah Code section 77-20-10 and Rule 27 of the Utah Rules of Criminal Procedure.
+Stays in other criminal cases are governed by this rule.